 Cash flow can be problematic, particularly if you're faced with late payments or have tight margins.
-Your accounts software may provide a dashboard showing payment times and bills that will soon be due, so you can take action to avert a cash flow crisis.
+Accounting software can help you track payments, identify overdue invoices and watch out for any deterioration in how quickly customers are paying.
+Taking early action can avert a potential cash flow crisis.

-You can usually use reports within the software to identify longer-term trends, such as declining orders from an important customer, or reduced demand for a key product.
+You can also use reports within the software to identify longer-term trends, such as declining orders from an important customer, or reduced demand for a key product.

 Calling accounts software 'magical' might be stretching it a bit.
 But there are some really nifty ways it can make things faster and simpler.

 Keeping track of expenses is a common problem, especially if you travel for business a lot.
-A wave of new apps - like Receipt Bank, Shoeboxed and Rydoo - let you record expenses by snapping a photo of receipts with your smart phone.
+Many accounting software packages let you record expenses by snapping a photo of receipts with your smart phone.
 If not, you should be able to find an add-on that makes this possible.

 8. Analyse your sales patterns

 You might be surprised at what you don't know about your sales.
 For instance, do you know who's consistently your best salesperson, at what time of the month most sales occur, or how long it typically takes to seal the deal?